Evagan2018/SDS-Examples/Hardware/ModelTest/README.md

 The example has trained model for continuous motion recognition using an tutorial from the Edge Impulse (Tutorial: Continuous motion recognition).

-Required Edge Impulse packs are located in the `./Packs` sub-folder and need to be installed.

 This example is pre-configured for STMicroelectronics [STM32H735G-DK](https://www.st.com/en/evaluation-tools/stm32h735g-dk.html) board.

 It uses Ethernet interface for recording the data on the host machine.